 1. Not being truthful

-A few weeks ago I was contacted by a sales person.
+I was contacted by a sales person.
 This happens often in my job.
-I told him honestly that I didn’t see any possibility of using his software at work, but that I’m revising Social Media for Project Managers for a second edition and that there would potentially be some scope in learning more about their product for that.
+I told him honestly that I didn’t see any possibility of using his software at work, but that I was revising Social Media for Project Managers for a second edition (now published as Collaboration Tools for Project Managers) and that there would potentially be some scope in learning more about their product for that.
 He seemed keen and we set up a meeting.

 Then I heard that he was contacting my colleagues.
 Not just one or two but lots of them.
 Lots of senior managers.
 Telling them that he had a meeting with me and that as his software would be used by my company in the future that he should meet them to explain about it.